kstad21/cse15l-lab-reports/index.md

 - Why does this fix work?
 I changed the buggy code so that instead of copying elements into the given array, `arr`, we copy elements into our `newArray`.
 Inside the for loop of the buggy code, we're actually copying elements from the `newArray` into the given array, when we want to do the opposite.
 The `0` found when we expected `3` is helpful because it makes us think about where the `0` came from.
 It can be a bit of a hint because the default values for an integer array are `0`, so we must be copying from the wrong array.
 Finally, I make sure we return the `newArray` rather than the old one.

 ### Part 2: researching a command (grep)
 In general, the grep command searches a file/pattern for a given set of characters, then returns the lines that those characters appear on.
-In general, a use of grep could look like: `grep <"stuff to find"> <"file(s)">`
+In general, a use of grep could look like: `grep <"stuff to find"> <"file(s)">`.
+I referenced https://www.geeksforgeeks.org/grep-command-in-unixlinux/ for the different grep modifiers, then tinkered around a bit to come up with my specific examples.
 #### Some other ways to use grep:
 - `grep -l`: display the file names of the lines that match a given pattern
     - **example 1:** search the entire `technical` directory and redirect file names that have lines matching "Democrat" into a file called `files-with-democrat.txt`.
 Note that this is in the working directory `technical`.